 Supply chain management focuses on a complex network of linked relationships among upstream and downstream suppliers and customers with the organization as the focal point of business process integration and interfaces that include product design, production, manufacturing, operational functions and services, finances, and communication and information technology systems.
 The overarching goal of supply chain management is to reduce uncertainty and risk and to cost-effectively and competitively deliver goods and services to the ultimate customer that satisfies their needs and expectations.
-The course introduces a theoretical and conceptual definition and framework of supply chain management that stresses business process integration and coordination of the entire flow of raw materials and semi-finished goods and services to the enterprise and its customers.
-Inventory control, ERP, CRM, e-business/commerce, transportation and logistics, warehousing and knowledge management technologies and applications are studied for their strategic effectiveness and efficiency in reducing costs, generating revenues, improving profitability, and sustaining organizational competitiveness.
-Prerequisites: MBA 750 or permission of the director or chair
+The course introduces a theoretical and conceptual definition and framework of supply chain management that stresses business process integration and coordination of the entire flow of raw materials and semifinished goods and services to the enterprise and its customers.
+Inventory control, ERP, CRM, ebusiness/commerce, transportation and logistics, warehousing and knowledge management technologies and applications are studied for their strategic effectiveness and efficiency in reducing costs, generating revenues, improving profitability, and sustaining organizational competitiveness.
+Prerequisites: MBA 750 or permission of the director or chair competitive regulatory, protective regulatory and morality policies are explored.
+Using case study methodology, the course will discuss the interdisciplinary integration and interrelationship between public policy issues and administration.
+Students will consider a central issue of, why are some policy issues subject to constant change and others remain static, and what is the impact on administrative governance?
+Prerequisite: MBA 756 or permission of the director or chair